 If you have not made any dinner plans, consider taking Seine River dinner cruise 2.5 hours.
 It is so romantic and will definitely make a great Paris memory.

 Day 3 of 4 day Paris Itinerary – Montparnasse & Montmartre Tour – Sacre Coeur, streets and cafes, walking, Place du Tertre, Moulin Rouge

-The Catacombs that you visited yesterday are located in the Montparnasse district – in the 14th arrondisement.
+The Catacombs that you visited yesterday are located in the Montparnasse district – in the 14th arrondissement.
 The Montparnasse tower is the most popular attraction in the city.
-It is a must visit to capture some of the stunning views of the city.
+It is a must-visit to capture some of the stunning views of the city.

 The Montparnasse tower is a skyscraper in the district of the same name.
 The observation platform at the Montparnasse tower will give you amazing photo opportunities of the city.
 Now this is of course, different viewing the city from the Eiffel tower itself – as you won’t see the tower in it.

 The Montparnasse tower will give you just that.
 There are 2 levels at the tower to take in the views – one is on the 56th floor (with glass windows) and the rooftop observation terrace.
 Grab your tickets here

 Montparnasse cemetery is really a popular site in Paris.
 Now I will be a bit overwhelmed visiting the Catacombs and the cemetery on the same day and at night, so visit this during the day.

 The Montparnasse Cemetery is actually very smoothing – perfect for a stroll (before heading for some crepes in town!).
 Many of the well known French personalities including artist Jean-Paul Sartre is buried here.